Publishing a simple web portfolio on Netlify

 In VS Code, open the downloaded project.
 It should look something like this:

-Previewing your site locally
+Preview your site locally

 One benefit of web development is quickly seeing how your changes affect your site.
 With the Live Server extension installed, you can preview your site before you upload it to GitHub.
 Read on to see how.